grip-unina/vipcup2022/index.md

 The three teams with the highest performance will be selected by **September 10, 2022** and invited to join the final competition.
 The final competition will be judged at ICIP 2022, which will be held on **October 16-19, 2022**.

+General information and resources are available on the [page web](https://grip-unina.github.io/vipcup2022/) and [Piazza class](https://piazza.com/university_of_naples_federico_ii/summer2022/vipcup2022).

+To set up a free account, use the access code "vipcup2022" to join as a student the "VIPCUP 2022: IEEE Video and Image Processing Cup" class.

 #### Open Competition: Part 1
 Part 1 of the open competition is designed to give teams a simplified version of the problem at hand to become familiar with the task.
 Participants will be provided with a labeled training dataset of real and synthetic images.